woossi0/suite/docs/usermanual/source/sysadmin/production/performance.rst

 Summary
 -------

-There are many factors that can affect Boundless Suite performance.
+There are many factors that can affect Boundless Server performance.
 This section has presented the following general tuning strategies:

 * Use the most recent version of the Oracle JVM
 * Ensure the JVM is run in Server mode